dragnilar/WolvenKit-DX/README.md

 - Stand Alone version of the String Encoder GUI since I have to make a lot of string changes for my own mod.
 - The stand alone version of the String Encoder uses DevExpress' controls instead of the bare bones Windows Forms grid, which both looks better and allows for filtering, searching, sorting and an overall better user experience.
 - The Main Window uses DevExpress' dock layout manager instead of the one Traderain was using.
 This includes more docking capabilities, pinning and greater flexability for the user.
 - Both the Output view and Mod Explorer view are now user controls which use DevExpress' components instead of their base Windows Forms equivileants.
-The Mod Explorer currently needs some testing for some previous functionality but it overall is a better widget/component.
+- Completely reworked how the Mod Explorer interacts with the rest of WolvenKit and how it handles file system changes to the project.
+Wolvenkit no longer blows away and rebuilds the entire tree list whenever a change occurs.
+This reduces flickering / freezing and greatly improves the usability of WolvenKit.
 - Refactored some of the code for the String Encoder (stand alone only) so that it is easier to read and/or simplifed some of the logic.
 - Changed a couple instances of the Folder Selection Dialog that Tradearin was using so that it is using the Vista Folder Browser dialog instead of the old XP style dialog.
 - "Fixed" a few spots where Wolven-kit throws errors when it should be doing shell executes (I.E. image, witcher script files).